top of page

 'The First Temple' Detail

-I am sometimes asked how I start a painting? where do I get my ideas from, and what am I trying to achieve?
-I could tell you that I plan each composition with a series of plein-air sketches and that I work from these exploratory ideas in my studio before transferring the final design to canvas.
+I am occasionally asked about my approach to beginning a painting, where my inspiration originates, and what my objectives are.
+I could explain that I meticulously plan each composition through a series of plein-air sketches and that I develop these preliminary ideas in my studio before transferring the final design to canvas.

-I could say that I build each successive layer of oil and cold wax systematically, but this would be a lie.
-It isn't that I don't have a plan, of course I do, it would be impossible to start without some aim, a notion of where you might be heading.
+I might also claim that I systematically build each successive layer of oil and cold wax, but that would not be accurate.
+It's not that I lack a plan; indeed, I have one.
+It would be impossible to commence without some objective or a sense of direction.

 'The First Temple in a Room' Details Peter Corr painting trees